hufyhang/chop/README.md

 - `name`: the name of the module. __Has to be same with filename, but without extension name (i.e. `.js`)__
 - `function`: the function of the module.
 The return value will be stored in `$ch.module.module_name`.

-The name of each customized module _MUST_ contains at least one hypen.
-E.g.
-`my-module`.
+Each customized module _HAS TO BE_ packed in a module folder.

 $ch.module(`module`)
 --------------------